ksyeung/CTF_Writeups/AceResponder_VoltTyphoon.md

 https://aceresponder.com/challenge/volt-typhoon

+This is an excellent challenge from the Ace Responder platform modeled on actions by a real threat actor.
+We use the Elastic SIEM to investigate.

 Scenario:
 >Welcome to the Volt Typhoon challenge!
 In this challenge, you will encounter a simulated incident that draws inspiration from the Volt Typhoon's infamous tactics.
 As a member of the incident response team, your mission is to meticulously investigate the breach, piece together the puzzle of the attack, and assess the extent of the damage caused.
 >